mattermost/docs/source/developer/interactive-messages.rst

         }
       }

-  When the message button is clicked, your integration sends a request to the specified URL with the intention to merge the pull request identified by the context.
+  In the example above, when the message button is clicked, your integration sends a request to the specified URL with the intention to merge the pull request identified by the context.

   2. **Authenticating the server**.
 An important property of the context parameter is that it's kept confidential.
 Hence, if your integration is not behind a firewall, you could add a token to your context without users ever being able to see it: